-- Before commissioning the system, verify that all inverters are updated to the latest firmware.
-View www.eg4electronics.com for latest firmware version. - Make sure the power cables and parallel communication cables have been wired correctly and verify the DIP switch configurations are correct. - Power on the inverters. - Login to the Monitor Center Website or the EG4® Electronics app.
-See section 10 for more information on how to access these and detailed information on how to use the app and website. - Ensure all dongles are on one station, contact the installer or distributor for more information.
+- 7. Before commissioning the system, verify that all inverters are updated to the latest firmware.
+Visit www.eq4electronics.com for the latest firmware version. - 8.
+Make sure the power cables and parallel communication cables have been wired correctly and verify the DIP switch configurations are correct. - 9.
+Power on the inverters. - 10.
+Login to the Monitor Center Website or the EG4® Electronics app.
+See section 10 for more information on how to access these and detailed information on how to use the app and website. - 11.
+Ensure all dongles are on one station, contact the installer or distributor for more information.